Misfits-Rebels-Outcasts/Nodef/documentation/NodePipeline.md

 Finally, the referencing model for linking nodes in a pipeline is similar to using a spreadsheet.
 'Merge' below is like a formula applying to cell 2 and 6.

     7. Merge            (2,6)   >

-This concept is also used on many desktop node-based tools, the 'Link To' capability, for linking node properties.

 The pipeline approach leads to other interesting productivity gains in compositing on a mobile device.
 Please check out the following: